-- From 800 BCE to 200 BCE, the major civilizations of the world produced some of the most brilliant thinkers to ever have lived.
+- From 800 BCE to 200 BCE, the world's major civilizations produced some of the most brilliant thinkers to ever have lived.

-- Despite the vast differences between them, the various religions and philosophies share much in common.
+- Despite vast differences between them, the various religions and philosophies share much in common.

-- Today, many of our modern "common sense" values had their origin in the Axial Age.
+- Today, many of our modern "common sense" values trace their origin to the Axial Age.

 There are special moments in history when the world throws up a torrent of genius.
-Consider how, in a single century, we have Descartes, Leibniz, and Newton, not to mention Shakespeare, Milton, and Bach.
-Or how in one generation, someone could hypothetically have met Bismarck, Queen Victoria, Marie Curie, and Edison.
+Consider how, in a single century, the world saw Descartes, Leibniz, and Newton, not to mention Shakespeare, Milton, and Bach.
+Or consider how, in one generation, someone could hypothetically have met Bismarck, Queen Victoria, Marie Curie, and Edison.